Please note: If you decide to purchase a product through a link on the site, we may earn a commission without additional

 Inside every coffee cherry, you’ll find a bean, a layer of parchment, and mucilage.
-The term hulling is the process to remove the parchment layer from the bean.
+The term hulling is the process of removing the parchment layer from the bean.

 The removal of each layer is done separately and typically requires three or more separate processing stages.
 Initially, processing the “wet-hulled” coffee up to now has been almost identical to the wet method.

-However, when it comes to drying the beans, the other coffee-producing countries using the wet method would require that the beans dry until there’s at least 11% moisture content left – this can take many days and the beans are fairly dry at this stage.
+However, when it comes to drying the beans, the other coffee-producing countries using the wet method would require that the beans dry until there’s at least 11% moisture content left – this can take many days, and the beans are relatively dry at this stage.

-Dry beans are easier to process because the parchment layer is brittle and can be removed much more easily when the beans move onto the next stage.
+Dry beans are easier to process because the parchment layer is brittle and can be removed much more quickly when the beans move onto the next stage.

 This is where the differences become apparent.

-Due to volatile weather in Sumatra farmers only have a limited window before the rain pours down.
-So, the wet-hulled beans are sun-dried for only 3 days which leaves the moisture content at around 20-24%.
+Due to volatile weather in Sumatra, farmers only have a limited window before the rain pours down.
+So, the wet-hulled beans are sun-dried for only three days, leaving the moisture content at around 20-24%.

 Due to the moisture and the delicate soft bean, a special huller machine is used that’s designed to process semi-dried parchment.
 This machine requires more power since removing the damp parchment that clings to the bean, thus making it harder to remove and requires much more friction to get the job done.

-During this stage, the hulling machine also helps ferment the coffee beans which in-turn creates a complex earthy flavor that Sumatran coffee beans are known.
+During this stage, the hulling machine also helps ferment the coffee beans, creating a complex earthy flavor that Sumatran coffee beans are known for.